-Mutual Funds: Valued using the net asset value calculation method with the market value reflected on an active market, once, at the end of the trading day.
+Mutual Funds: Valued using the NAV calculation method with the market value reflected on an active market, once, at the end of the trading day.

 Common and Preferred Stocks: Valued at the closing price reported on the active market on which the individual investments trade.